 This month, we’re talking about tools you can use to make healthy changes in your life, especially changes you find hard to make.
 Yesterday we talked about embracing uncertainty – and putting it to work for you.

-Today, let’s talk about how to overcome resistance.
+Today, let’s talk about how to overcome resistance, a form of mind game that keeps us from doing the things we really want to do.
 Because no matter what kind of healthy or positive change you’re trying to make, you’re going to have to deal with resistance.

-Everything we’ve talked about so far in the Health Life Toolbox tools series is about playing the “head game” of making healthy changes in your life.
-Don’t worry – we’re going to talk about taking practical steps too.
+Everything we’ve talked about so far in the Healthy Life Toolbox tools series is about playing the “head game” of making healthy changes in your life.
+Don’t worry – we’re going to talk about using practical tools and taking simple steps too.
 But getting into a positive and productive mindset (also known as “getting your mind right!”) has to be the first step.
 (Includes affiliate links)

 If you don’t deal with your thoughts and feelings about making healthy changes at the beginning of the journey – as well as throughout the process – your chance of sticking with it is low.
 Very low.

 Because you know for a fact – with 100% certainty – that as soon as you start, your mind starts playing games with you –

 - “Maybe you should wait until next week – you have too much going on right now.”